Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Results

 \subsubsection{SFR vs BHAR and Inferred Luminosities}

-We convert our SFRs and BHARs into IR and bolometric luminosities via the following conversions: $L_{\rm IR}= SFR \times 1.49 \times 10^{10} \; L_{\odot}$ \citep{Kennicutt1998} and $L_{\rm bol} = \epsilon / (1-\epsilon) \times \dot{M} c^2$, see \Cref{fig:bolometric luminoty vs IR luminosity}.
+We convert our SFRs and BHARs into IR and bolometric luminosities via the following conversions: $L_{\rm IR}= {\rm SFR} \times 1.49 \times 10^{10} \; L_{\odot}$ \citep{Kennicutt1998} and $L_{\rm bol} = \eta / (1-\eta) \times \dot{M} c^2$, see \Cref{fig:bolometric luminosity vs IR luminosity}.
+Here $\eta$ is the radiative efficiency of the accreting black hole which is generally taken as $10\%$.
 In general, we find good agreement between our model predictions and observations at $z<2$ and large differences at high redshift.

+Specifically, \Cref{fig:bolometric luminosity vs IR luminosity} compares SFR and BHAR of our sample with the ones in galaxies hosting luminous AGN for $z \leq 4$ (left-hand panel) and $z \geq 4$ (right panel).
+The BHAR-SFR ratio scatters around a mean value of $1/10^3$, which is consistent with what \cite{Mullaney::etal::2012b} predict for main-sequence AGN at $z=1$.
+High SFRs and BHARs seem to be characteristic features of observed AGN beyond $z=2$, while \textsc{ {MassiveFIRE}} simulations produce relatively moderate SFRs and BHARs.
 Assuming our sample is a good representation of less luminous AGN and galaxies at high redshift, we predict a large number of yet unobserved low-luminosity AGN at high redshift.
-However, we do not exclude the need for additional accretion mechanisms besides GTDA to model ultraluminous AGN at high redshift.

-\Cref{fig:bolometric luminoty vs IR luminosity} compares SFR and BHAR of our sample with the ones in galaxies hosting luminous AGN for $z \leq 4$ (left-hand panel) and $z \geq 4$ (right panel).
-The BHAR-SFR ratio scatters around a mean value $1/10^3$ which is consistent with what \cite{Mullaney::etal::2012b} predict for main sequence AGN at $z=1$.
-High SFRs and BHARs seem to be one of the characteristic features of the most luminous AGN beyond $z=2$, while \textsc{ {MassiveFIRE}} simulations produce relatively moderate SFRs and BHARs.

-\Cref{fig:bhar vs sfr} shows how the BHAR/SFR ratio and the BHAR/$\dot{M}_{\rm *,in}$ ratio scale with the total stellar mass of the host galaxies.
-Here, $\dot{M}_{\rm *,in}$ refers to the rate of change of stellar mass within $R_0$ and we show results for the A series of simulations.
-The average behaviour of the BHAR/SFR ratio at $4 \geq z \geq 1$ as predicted by our simulations has a similar slope (slope$=0.79$) as predicted by \cite{Delvecchio::etal::2019} (slope$=0.73$) based on an empirical model.
-However, the normalizations differ by up to an order of magnitude.
-Our predicted BHAR/$\dot{M}_{\rm *,in}$ ratios agree well with the results presented in \cite{Delvecchio::etal::2019}.

-Observation and theory show that the average BHAR ($\overline{BHAR}$) and the average SFR ($\overline{SFR}$) correlate well \citep{Mullaney::etal::2012b, Calhau::etal::2017, Dai::etal::2015, Volonteri::etal::2015b}.
-While the cause of this correlation is not yet fully understood, several explanations have been proposed.

-The first explanation refers to a common cause.
-Gas reservoirs in the galaxy are the primary source for BH feeding and SF \citep{AnglesAlcazar::etal::2015}.
-However, gas consumption may lead to the injection of energy and momentum to the ISM.
-On one hand, the negative feedback by AGN and supernovae regulates these gas reservoirs via the energy and the momentum injected to the surrounding \citep{Granato::etal::2004, DiMatteo::etal::2005, Menci::etal::2006}.
-BHAR and nuclear SFR can be suppressed by a factor up to $\sim 30$ as result of both AGN and stellar feedback \citep{Hopkins::etal::2016}.